 Q: I have questions regarding housing at the University of Washington (UW).
 Who should I contact?

 A: The University of Washington's Conference Services operates independent of the FHCRC; therefore all housing questions should be directed via email to: email@example.com or phone at: (206) 543-7636.

-Q: I am living at the UW this summer; can I find out who my roommates are before I arrive?
+Q: I am living at the University of Washington (UW) this summer; can I find out who my roommates are before I arrive?

 A: Yes, you can find out who your roommates are in advance of your arrival.
 SURP staff highly recommend that you initiate contact with your roommates before you arrive in Seattle.
 To obtain this information, please contact the University of Washington's Conference Services via email at: firstname.lastname@example.org or phone at: (206) 543-7636.

-Q: Can I arrive at the UW a day early for check-in?
+Q: Can I arrive at the University of Washington (UW) a day early for check-in?

 A: No, only interns living on the UW campus are eligible to purchase an IMA pass.